nadaanwaranwarelsayed/IT-Support/System-Fundamentals-&-Diagnostics/Windows_CLI_Reference.md

-`net user sarah /del                      |  delete user sarah = remove-localuser sarah`                 |  delete user sarah `Set-LocalUser`                           |  modify data for user already exists
+`net user sarah /del                      |  delete user sarah = remove-localuser sarah`                 |  delete user sarah `Set-LocalUser`                           |  modify data for user already exists `icacls`                                  |  see who has permissions on this file and what are these permissions (DACLs) , to modify permissions
+`icacls 'path'`                           |  see DACLs of specific file NTFS                                      |  file system to control access (F,M,I,OI......)
+'icacls "path" /grant "everyone:(oi)(ci)(r)"` | grants everyone read-only access with full inheritance for all files and subdirectories (object inherit , container inherit)
+'icacls "path" /grant "authenticated users:(oi)(ci)(r)"'  | grant these permissions to only users with user name , password 'icacls "c:\vacation pictures" /remove everyone'          | revoke all access rights from everyone '(io)(f)'                                                 | full control is inherited by new items only 'wd'                                                      | allows editing, deleting, and adding content to files, as well as creating new subfolders.
+'ad'                                                      | allows appending data to the end of files without modifying or deleting existing content
+'rx'                                                      | allows navigating folders, viewing file lists, and reading file contents get-process stop-process test-path get-eventlog icacls /setowner